MattAngelakos/Angelakos_MinecraftMod/README.md

 # Angelakos_MinecraftMod
-A Minecarft Mod for Minecraft Version 1.12.2 for my AP Computer Science Principles Exam.
-Made with my friend Seth and I.
+A Minecraft Mod for Minecraft Version 1.12.2 for my AP Computer Science Principles Exam.
+Made with my friend Seth.
 This was made using the Minecraft Forge Mod Builder and includes
 1. Steel made using the Bessemer Process
 2. Sapphire Ores with Tools and Armor